Notable Book To Film Adaptations

 Pride and Prejudice

 Jane Austen's most famous works was brought to life in 2005.
 A beautifully shot film, it is visually very impressive.
 The grandeur, airs and graces, balls, dress and beautiful stately homes evoke the time very well.
 Watching the film you become immersed and engrossed in this, it is all encompassing and transports you there.
-A strong cast, including the supporting actors were central to making the film as good as it is.
-I found Keira Knightely to be excellent in her role as Elizabeth Bennet, every bit the ambitious and vivacious character she is in the book.
+A strong cast, including the supporting actors, were central to making the film as good as it is.
+I found Keira Knightely to be excellent in her portrayal of Elizabeth Bennet, every bit the ambitious and vivacious character she is in the book.
 Mr Darcy as played by Matthew Macfadyen, was mysterious, deep and gentle.
 Yet to see any of the other adaptations and speaking to people, they say this pales in comparison to the earlier television mini series starring Colin Firth.

 A personal favourite book and the beautiful cinematography did it justice.
 Ian McEwan's novel of love, war, betrayal and naievity.
 Briony Tallis, a young girl sees something she doesn't understand.
 She is also conflicted due to her childhood crush on Robbie- her elder sisters love interest.
 The story unfolds and Britain is in the grips of the Second World War.
 The film is from the perspective of Briony who feels guilt at what she did and atones for this in her novel.